htdepot/DiffFound/README.md

-# DiffFound

-《DiffFound: Towards a Universal Foundation Model for Diffusion MRI Computing》 (Under Review)
+# DiffFound: Towards a Universal Foundation Model for Diffusion MRI Computing

-The code in this repository will be publicly released upon formal acceptance of the paper.
+Code will be publicly released upon the acceptance of the paper.